wi-fighters/programming-basics/exercises/band-name-solutions/solution-notes.md

 especially on small projects.

-Take note of the decisions you make as you code, and consider ow you would discuss these with peers and interviewers.
+Take note of the decisions you make as you code, and consider how you would discuss these with peers and interviewers.

 The following solutions I upload will build upon solution 2